ahatamiz/dals/README.md

 ArXiv Paper: [Link](https://arxiv.org/pdf/1908.06933.pdf) <br/>

-If you use the DALS framework, its fast Tensorflow-based levelset active contours or its CNN backbone, please cite our paper:
+If you use the DALS framework, its fast Tensorflow-based levelset active contours or its CNN backbone ( Dilated Dense U-Net ), please cite our paper:

 ```
 @inproceedings{hatamizadeh2019deep,